Published on 26th March 2023 by Gemma Harding

 - It helps set you apart from your competitors

 Especially in an ultra-competitive business environment, it’s vital that you’re able to set yourself apart from your competitors – and providing outstanding customer experience is one way of doing this.
-In fact, experience management experts Qualtrics XM Institute claim that 89 per cent of companies with “significantly above average” customer experience actually perform better than their competitors.
+In fact, experience management experts Qualtrics XM Institute claim that 89% of companies with “significantly above average” customer experience actually perform better than their competitors.

 The truth is, ignoring the importance of effective customer experience can mean that you lose out to your industry rivals who are doing it well.
 So if you want your customers to choose you, you’ve got to make it worth their while.